oscarbabb/LocalReferrals/replit.md

 This is a full-stack TypeScript application for a local services marketplace called "Referencias Locales" - a platform that connects residents within buildings or neighborhoods with service providers like cleaners, tutors, handymen, and other professionals.
 The application allows users to discover, rate, and request services from verified local providers, fostering trust within residential communities.

 **Recent Changes (January 2025):**
+- **Production Database Management & Launch Readiness (October 2, 2025):**
+  - Fixed production seeding system to handle 55 categories and 431 subcategories
+  - Added POST /api/admin/force-reseed endpoint for manual database reseeding
+  - Simplified auto-heal logic to only seed when database is completely empty (prevents FK constraint errors)
+  - Verified end-to-end functionality: homepage, services page, category filters, and subcategories all working
+  - Application fully tested and production-ready for launch
+  - All Mexican service categories properly loaded (from Administración Condominal to Transporte Terrestre)
 - **Self-Healing Production Seeding System (October 1, 2025):**
-  - Implemented bundled TypeScript seed module with all 54 categories and 400+ subcategories
+  - Implemented bundled TypeScript seed module with all 55 categories and 431 subcategories
   - Added on-demand seeding in GET /api/categories endpoint - automatically seeds if database is empty
   - Production database self-heals on first page visit - guaranteed never to be empty
   - Seed data bundled with deployment (not file-system dependent) for 100% reliability
   - Added /api/admin/seed-status endpoint for production observability
   - Idempotent operation - safe to run multiple times without duplicating data
-  - Next deployment will automatically seed production database on first user visit
 - **Animated Navigation Micro-interactions (January 15, 2025):**
   - Implemented sophisticated tab navigation animations with smooth underline effects
   - Added hover micro-interactions with translateY animations and color transitions